ntnu-ai-lab/cbcbr/README.md

 -The application can then be run according to the instructions in https://github.com/ntnu-ai-lab/mycbr-rest, by  running the command: java -DMYCBR.PROJECT.FILE="./KPValideringBayesianFylkeTheme.prj" -jar ./target/mycbr-rest-2.0.jar

-The code should be opened with Jupyter Notebook.
+-The code should be opened with Jupyter Notebook.